 - Relay message routing is not supported.
 For example, messages cannot be synchronized from region A to region B and then to region C. If needed, create a direct route from region A to region C.

-Currently, message routers are not supported in Internet.
+- Currently, message routers are not supported in the Internet region.

-The message types of the source topic and target topic must be consistent.
-If the message type of the source topic is normal message, that of the target topic to be synchronized should also be normal message.
+- The source topic and the target topic must have the same message type.
+If the message type of the source topic is normal message, that of the target topic must also be normal message.

-Considering the number of messages to be synchronized and the network bandwidth bottleneck, message synchronization may encounter certain latency.
-That is, the time when the message arrives at the target topic is later than the time when the message enters the source topic.
+- Considering the number of messages to be synchronized and the network bandwidth bottleneck, message synchronization may encounter latency.
+That is, the time when the message arrives at the target topic may be later than the time when the message enters the source topic.

-Before creating a message router task, make sure that the source and target regions of the message to be synchronized support the message router function.
+- Before creating a message router management task, make sure that the source and target regions of the message to be synchronized support the message router function.

-The source instance, source topic, target instance, and target topic have been created and available.
-The message types of the source topic and target topic are the same.
+- The source instance, source topic, target instance, and target topic have been created and are available.
+The source topic and the target topic have the same message type.

-For more information about how to create an instance and a topic, see the procedures for creating a resource in Quick start for primary accounts or Quick start for sub-accounts according to the type of your account.
+For more information about how to create an instance and a topic, see the procedure for creating a resource in Quick start for Alibaba Cloud accounts or Quick start for RAM users according to the type of your account.

-In the left-side navigation pane, choose Message Router.
+- In the left-side navigation pane, click Global Message Routing.